winterfive/landing-page/README.md

 ## landing-page

-A landing page for a typical company, created as my third project for Free Code Camp (https://www.freecodecamp.org/).
+A modern responsive landing page, created as my third project for Free Code Camp (https://www.freecodecamp.org/).

 This project can be viewed at: https://codepen.io/CodeMoo/full/VqzwRL